pnsn/GFAST/ShakeAlertBranch.md

 ### cmake

+No longer a dependency in ShakeAlert branch except to build some dependencies.

 Baker's original branch (and many of its dependencies) use cmake in the build tree.
 Most of the reasons for doing this do not apply to ShakeAlert (for example we don't intend to compile on Windows) and cmake is difficult to accomodate in the standard ShakeAlert build procedure.
-The goal is to create a parallel make system on this branch
+The ShakeAlert branch implements a conventional Makefile tree rooted in the src/ directory.
+Build-host specific paths are defined in src/Make.include.Linux which is "included" in all Makefiles.

 ### GCC 7.3